yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Armorer.png?raw=true)

 > An Artificer who specializes as an Armorer modifies armor to function almost like a second skin.
-The armor is enhanced to hone the Artificer’s magic, unleash potent attacks, and generate a formidable defense.
+The armor is enhanced to hone the Artificer's magic, unleash potent attacks, and generate a formidable defense.

 - Subclass Spells (Always prepared)
   - Level 3: Magic Missile, Thunderwave